dmmendo/OGBMolhiv_PWL/README.md

 ```

 ### Usage:
-To train and evaluate the model on 10 different seeds, specify model parameters and execute:
+To train and evaluate the model on 10 different seeds, specify model hyperparameters and execute:
 ```
     python molhiv_pwl.py [-pwl or -pwlc] [H] [p] [τ]
 ```